 Or maybe the reason for your emotional distress is that you are overweight.
-However, the Brazilian study showed that both normal weight and overweight women with PCOS had a higher degree of mental problems.
+However, the Brazilian study showed that both normal weight and overweight women with polycystic ovary syndrome had a higher degree of mental problems.
 So we can't blame it solely on being overweight.

 PCOS isn't just an ovarian problem.
 It's a systemic problem with multiple manifestations.

 One of most under-recognized manifestations is a group of problems referred to as "psychiatric disorders".
-More than one of every two women with PCOS is thought to have at least one psychiatric disorder.
+More than one of every two women with polycystic ovarian syndrome is thought to have at least one psychiatric disorder.

-Those with PCOS appear to have an elevated risk for depression, eating and anxiety disorders, and suicide attempts, which cannot necessarily be accounted for by obesity or distressing PCOS symptoms such as infertility, hirsutism, and acne.
+Those with polycystic ovary syndrome appear to have an elevated risk for depression, eating and anxiety disorders, and suicide attempts, which cannot necessarily be accounted for by obesity or other distressing symptoms such as infertility, hirsutism, and acne.

 In other words, more than your body image is involved.

 Emerging research is now indicating that insulin resistance and chronic inflammation are two of the primary factors causing these disorders.

 For example, it's been reported that a range of factors appear to increase the risk for the development of depression, and seem to be associated with systemic inflammation.
 They include psychosocial stressors, poor diet, physical inactivity, obesity, smoking, altered gut permeability, allergies, periodontal disease, sleep and vitamin D deficiency, and environmental chemical exposure.

 Insulin resistance is a defect in your ability to efficiently utilize the insulin hormone.
 Insulin resistance can occur to different degrees in various places in your tissues, such as ovaries, liver, fat, muscles, or brain.